 Valentine’s Day is a-coming!

 Ohh, love it or hate it, celebrate it or not, it won’t go away because it’s a big consumer money spin and the guilt trip is turned to full volume.
+We need funky clothes for over 50 today of all days.

 It’s hard to ignore Valentine’s Day, so my response is to book somewhere nice to go, then glam up, turn the romance on, and enjoy it.